camatcode/cam_tunez/README.md

 ### Chapter 4

 * 😎 I love the light touch of `mix ash.extend`
-  *  I **despise** removing things from generated code, perfectly fine with adding things after.
+  *  I **despise** having to remove things from generated code, perfectly fine with adding things after.
 It doesn't get in the way.

 <!-- page 65 -->